andremarcelonunes/Projeto-Shark-Attack/README.md

 On this study, we can see a lot of attacks to main activities like surfing, swiming and fishing.
 There no evidence that if you have 30's, you are the next victim of shark.
 Clearly, people doing these activities are more exposed.
 I believe age mean for diving has impacted mean age for white shark, but doesn´t mean that they prefer one than others.
 When shark attack a human, feel that is not your food and  doesn´t eat. it thinks, it´s disgudting!

-Other problem is Availability *bias* can change our perceptions of risk and maybe of researcher when identified as predator, very famous on the movies.
-In fact that species need be keep protect against illegal fishing and others human activities.
+Other problem is Availability *bias* can change our perceptions of risk and maybe of researchers when identified the animals, very famous on the movies.
+In fact that species need be protected against illegal fishing and others human activities.